 C.V.N.E. has three main winemaking facilities in Rioja, a winery in D.O.
-Cava and a new winery in D.O Valdeorras.
+Cava, a winery in D.O Valdeorras and new winery in D.O.
+Ribera del Duero.

 Cune, Rioja Alta

 This winery forms the heartland of C.V.N.E.
 The famous Haro winery produces the wines of Monopole, Cune and the much sought-after classic, Imperial.
 The Cune winery and C.V.N.E. headquarters have been at the Cune site in Haro since 1879.

 The winery and its first cellar were built in the same year pioneering a new lighting system still in operation today.
 20 years later more cellars were built incorporating an innovative new design inspired by the legendary architect, Alexandre Gustave Eiffel.
 Rather than use conventional columns to support the ceiling, metal trusses extend from wall to wall creating an open space that significantly improves the management of the barrels in the cellar.
 Here the wine is produced, bottled and aged.
 Cune aims to produce wines that combine tradition with a continuous drive to improve wine quality

 Viña Real, Rioja Alavesa

 Launched by C.V.N.E. in the 1920s, Viña Real became one of the pioneering wineries to make crianza wines in oak barrels, as well as one of the first wineries to produce age worthy wines in the Rioja Alavesa made from Tempranillo.
 A careful balance between tradition and modernity has defined Viña Real’s ethos ever since.